bgoldstone/python_projects/README.md

 # python_projects
-Random python projects that I do.
+Random python projects that I work on for fun.